OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-138.md

 ## Psalm 138:2

-> I will bow down toward Your holy temple
+> I will bow in reverence toward Your sacred temple
-> And give thanks to Your name for Your mercy and Your truth;
+> And express gratitude to Your name for Your mercy and Your truth;
-> For You have made Your word great according to all Your name.
+> For You have magnified Your word in accordance with all Your name.

 ## Psalm 138:3

-> On the day I called, You answered me;
+> On the day I called, You responded to me;
-> You made me bold with strength in my soul.
+> You infused my soul with courage and strength.

 ---

 ## Psalm 138:4

-> All the kings of the earth will give thanks to You, Lord,
+> All the kings of the earth shall express gratitude to You, Lord,
-> When they have heard the words of Your mouth.
+> When they have heard the words spoken by Your mouth.

 ## Psalm 138:5

-> And they will sing of the ways of the Lord,
+> And they shall sing of the paths of the Lord,
-> For great is the glory of the Lord.
+> For the glory of the Lord is indeed great.

 ---